Noise Levels in Downtown Norfolk, Norfolk, VA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Downtown Norfolk

 Average noise levels for Downtown Norfolk residents, grouped by direction from the center of Downtown Norfolk.
-Western Downtown Norfolk carries the highest population-weighted average; Central Downtown Norfolk carries the lowest.
-Just 60% of residents in Central Downtown Norfolk live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Downtown Norfolk.
+The highest population-weighted average is in southwestern Downtown Norfolk; the lowest is in northeastern Downtown Norfolk, where just 71% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central Downtown Norfolk